RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 Moreover, consider the moral dimension, about which the panel majority seems to have gotten so exercised.
 Saying Samsung "appropriated" something of White's begs the question: *Should* White have the exclusive right to something as broad and amorphous as her "identity"?
 Samsung's ad didn't simply copy White's schtick — like all parody, it created something new.
 True, Samsung did it to make money, but White does whatever she does to make money, too; the majority talks of "the difference between fun and profit," but in the entertainment industry fun *is* profit.
 Why is Vanna White's right to exclusive for-profit use of her persona — a persona that might not even be her own creation, but that of a writer, director or producer — superior to Samsung's right to profit by creating its own inventions?
 Why should she have such absolute rights to control the conduct of others, unlimited by the idea-expression dichotomy or by the fair use doctrine?

 To paraphrase only slightly [*Feist Publications, Inc. v.
-Rural Telephone Service Co.,* (S.Ct.
-1991),](http://scholar.google.com/scholar_case?case=1195336269698056315) it may seem unfair that much of the fruit of a creator's labor may be used by others without compensation.
+Rural Telephone Service Co.*](http://scholar.google.com/scholar_case?case=1195336269698056315) (US 1991), it may seem unfair that much of the fruit of a creator's labor may be used by others without compensation.
 But this is not some unforeseen byproduct of our intellectual property system; it is the system's very essence.
 Intellectual property law assures authors the right to their original expression, but encourages others to build freely on the ideas that underlie it.
 This result is neither unfair nor unfortunate: It is the means by which intellectual property law advances the progress of science and art.
 We give authors certain exclusive rights, but in exchange we get a richer public domain.
 The majority ignores this wise teaching, and all of us are the poorer for it.

 The panel, however, does more than misinterpret California law: By refusing to recognize a parody exception to the right of publicity, the panel directly contradicts the federal Copyright Act.
 Samsung didn't merely parody Vanna White.
 It parodied Vanna White appearing in "Wheel of Fortune," a copyrighted television show, and parodies of copyrighted works are governed by federal copyright law.

-Copyright law specifically gives the world at large the right to make "fair use" parodies, parodies that don't borrow too much of the original. [*Fisher v.
-Dees* (9th Cir.1986)](http://scholar.google.com/scholar_case?case=16874877052780018691).
+Copyright law specifically gives the world at large the right to make "fair use" parodies, parodies that don't borrow too much of the original.
 Federal copyright law also gives the copyright owner the exclusive right to create (or license the creation of) derivative works, which include parodies that borrow too much to qualify as "fair use." *See* [*Acuff-Rose Music, Inc. v.
-Campbell* (6th Cir.
-1992)](http://scholar.google.com/scholar_case?case=17912512758583478687).
+Campbell*](http://scholar.google.com/scholar_case?case=17912512758583478687) (6th Cir.
+1992).
 When Mel Brooks, for instance, decided to parody *Star Wars,* he had two options: He could have stuck with his fair use rights under 17 U.S.C. § 107, or he could have gotten a license to make a derivative work under 17 U.S.C. § 106(b) from the holder of the *Star Wars* copyright.
 To be safe, he probably did the latter, but once he did, he was guaranteed a perfect right to make his movie.

 The majority's decision decimates this federal scheme.
 It's impossible to parody a movie or a TV show without at the same time "evok[ing]" the "identit[ies]" of the actors.
 You can't have a mock *Star Wars* without a mock Luke Skywalker, Han Solo and Princess Leia, which in turn means a mock Mark Hamill, Harrison Ford and Carrie Fisher.
 You can't have a mock *Batman* commercial without a mock Batman, which means someone emulating the mannerisms of Adam West or Michael Keaton. *See* Carlos V. Lozano, *West Loses Lawsuit over Batman TV Commercial,* L.A.
 Times, Jan.
 18, 1990, at B3 (describing Adam West's right of publicity lawsuit over a commercial produced under license from DC Comics, owner of the Batman copyright).
 The public's right to make a fair use parody and the copyright owner's right to license a derivative work are useless if the parodist is held hostage by every actor whose "identity" he might need to "appropriate."